ACharbonneau/2016-09-28-MSU/05-examining-sra-runtable.md

 #### A. Locate the Run Accessor for the Lenski Dataset on the SRA

-1. Access the Lenski dataset from the provided link: http://www.ncbi.nlm.nih.gov/sra?term=SRA026813
+1. Access the Lenski dataset from the provided link: [Lenski dataset](http://www.ncbi.nlm.nih.gov/sra?term=SRA026813)
     > You will be presented with a page for the overall SRA accession SRA026813 - this is a collection of all the experimental data
 2. Click on the first entry ([ZDB30](http://www.ncbi.nlm.nih.gov/sra/SRX040669%5Baccn%5D)); this will take you to an a page for an SRX (Sequence Read eXperiment).
 Take a few minutes to examine some of the descriptions on the page
 3. Click on the [Run Selector Link](http://www.ncbi.nlm.nih.gov/Traces/study/?acc=SRP004752); this is a description of all of the NGS datasets related to the experiment.